-Despite Allegheny County moving into green phase on Friday, June 5th, our programming will stay virtual for the time being to acknowledge and protect all of our community members.
+Our programming will stay virtual for the time being for the safety of all of our community members.
 Any updates will be posted here, as well as on our social media pages: Facebook, Instagram, Twitter.

 Upcoming Virtual Events

 Tuesdays from 5:00 – 7:00pm EST [Facebook Event]

 Mental Health Cafe is a mutual aid space centering informal conversations and peer support on mental health, mental illness, madness, neurodiversity, disability, trauma, and other related experiences.

 Saturdays in May, 2:00-3:30pm [Register for free tickets]

 “What is Radical Mental Health?” a 101 introduction with Inside Our Minds (May 1st)

 “The Blueprint: Bigger than the picture they framed us to see” with Mx.
 Jule Arney (xe/they) & Mx.
 J. Coley Alston (they/xe) (May 8th)

 Radical Mental Health & Pathology with Sara Tang (she/they) (May 15th)